Sermon

 A sermon is a religious discourse or oration by a preacher, usually a member of clergy.
 Sermons address a scriptural, theological, or moral topic, usually expounding on a type of belief, law, or behavior within both past and present contexts.
 Elements of the sermon often include exposition, exhortation, and practical application.
 The act of delivering a sermon is called preaching.
 In secular usage, the word sermon may refer, often disparagingly, to a lecture on morals.

 In Christian practice, a sermon is usually preached to a congregation in a place of worship, either from an elevated architectural feature, known as a pulpit or an ambo, or from behind a lectern.
 The word sermon comes from a Middle English word which was derived from Old French, which in turn originates from the Latin word sermō meaning 'discourse.'
 A sermonette is a short sermon (usually associated with television broadcasting, as stations would present a sermonette before signing off for the night).
-The Christian Bible contains many speeches without interlocution, which some take to be sermons: Jesus' Sermon on the Mount in Matthew 5–7 (though the gospel writers do not specifically call it a sermon; the popular descriptor for Jesus' speech there came much later); and Peter after Pentecost in Acts 2:14–40 (though this speech was delivered to non-Christians and as such is not quite parallel to the popular definition of a sermon).
+The Christian Bible contains many speeches without interlocution, which some take to be sermons: Jesus' Sermon on the Mount in Matthew 5–7 (though the gospel writers do not specifically call it a sermon; the popular descriptor for Jesus' speech there came much later); and Peter after Pentecost in Acts 2:14–40.
+(Note: This speech was delivered to non-Christians and as such is not quite parallel to the popular definition of a sermon.)

 In Islam, the equivalent of a sermon is called a khutbah.